 For the majority of cases, finding a colocation for your data centre can and should be a relatively low stress process.
 But behind this seemingly transparent process lies a potential can of worms full of awkward altercations, problems and even legal disputes if left unchecked.
 Although we do not offer colocation services, we are still going to provide you with some tips to avoid being stung down the line if you were ever to consider moving to a colo.

 Choose a good internet provider – this is relatively self-explanatory.
 Make sure you do your research in finding a super-fast, highly stable and reliable connection that can handle your data transfer.
-Ideally you want to obtain a minimum bandwidth of OC192, which provides you with up to 10GB of data per second with fiber optic cabling.
+Ideally you want to obtain a minimum bandwidth of OC192, which provides you with up to 10GB of data per second with fibre optic cabling.
 If this isn’t enough for you, OC768 can provide you with up to 40GB/ps which will have your data moving back and forth at warp speeds.

 Choose a suitable and maintainable facility – don’t go with the shack in the back.
 Make sure you invest both money and time in finding a highly established location with top tier facilities that you can depend on.
 The last thing you want is your data in jeopardy because the facility you have chosen cannot maintain a certain standard.